SunLangzi/docset-sfdc/README.md

 That's it!

-It will generate 3 docsets: Salesforce Apex, Salesforce Visualforce, and Salesforce Combined
+It will generate a Lightning docset

 Dependencies
 ------------